How childhood cancers are different from adult cancers

 For children, the amount of therapy, type of medicine, or need for surgery may differ from adults.

 In many cases, the cancer cells in children respond better to treatments compared to adults.
-Children can often handle higher doses of chemo drugs in shorter periods before side effects occur.
+Children can often handle higher doses of chemotherapy medicines in shorter periods before side effects occur.
 Children seem to bounce back sooner from treatments compared to adults.

 Some treatments or medicines given to adults are not safe for children.
 Your health care team will help you to understand what is right for your child depending on their age.